 The Kybalion is the name given to one of the early oral traditions of Hermetics.
 We have lost the exact significance and meaning of the term.
 The writings that exist contain a collection of mantras, sutras, maxims, axioms and precepts, and parables.

 The later writers of the Abrahamic texts plagiarize these works to bolster their credibility.
-The Church appropriates these stories and parables to bolster its authenticity.
+The Church appropriates these stories and parables to reinforce its authenticity.
 Even the Abrahamic tell that authentic spirituality is not available in any religion.
-Jesus was not a Christan.
-He was raised Jewish.
-His enlightenment was appropriated by going into the wilderness.
+Jesus was not a Christan; he was Jewish.
+The wilderness is where he finds enlightenment.

 Common Knowledge of all the Great Sages